Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [/list]

 [h1]SKIRMISHER[/h1]

+Skirmishers are considered by most to be the weakest faction hero class.
+Many of their abilities are either useless or broken, and many can be used only once per mission.
+Their Bullpups also have poor scaling.
+So the result is that they have essentially only one viable build, and even that falls off towards the late game significantly.

+This mod changes Skirmishers somewhat extensively, replacing charges with cooldowns, fixing bugs, improving utility and buffing weak abilities.
+The three specializations are:
+[b]Hussar[/b] - classic melee Skirmisher gameplay you know and love.
+High mobility, offensive use of the Grapple and Ripjack.
+[b]Judge[/b] - thrives under pressure, can hold a position while showering enemies with reaction attacks.
+[b]Tactician[/b] - master of breaking the flow of enemy actions and the ultimate team player.

 [list]
 [*] Ability tree reordered.
 [*] Justice - fixed a visual bug that makes the enemy float in the air if it's pulled into high cover and then killed.